 Dental care is an important part of your overall health.
 Enroll in a dental-only plan or add dental when you buy a health plan!

-Open enrollment for 2019 dental plans has ended.
+Open enrollment for 2020 dental plans began Nov.
+1. Enroll by Dec.
+15 for coverage starting Jan.
+1, 2020.
 If you've had a life event such as marriage or job loss, you may be eligible for a special enrollment period or Medicaid that includes dental.

 What plans are available?

 When you apply through Maryland Health Connection, you will be able to buy a dental-only plan or enroll in dental at the same time you buy a health plan.
 Check with your dental provider for what plans they accept before you enroll, or click on a provider below.

 Does my health plan already include dental coverage?

 Check with your insurance company to see if your health plan includes dental coverage for your family.
 All health plans are required to offer pediatric dental, so your children are covered.